MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Provides information about enhancements that were added to Microsoft Dynamics GP since the last major release.

-#### Document resources on the web

-Opens a Web page that provides links to a variety of Web-based user assistance resources.
-Access to some items requires registration for a paid support plan.

-*.*

 Part 1: Setup overview
 ======================